dynatrace-oss/barista/src/lib/button-group/README.md

 ## Initialization

-To apply the Dynatrace button group, use the `<dt-button-group>` and `<dt-button-group-item>` elements.
+To apply the button group component, use the `<dt-button-group>` and `<dt-button-group-item>` elements.

 | Attribute              | Description                                                                                      |